keithstric/express-auth-boilerplate/README.md

 * [docker](https://docker.com) - Securely build, share and run any application, anywhere.
 * [typescript](https://www.npmjs.com/package/typescript) - _Optional_ install globally

+## package.json Scripts

+* postinstall - Runs the build script once `npm install` is done
+* build - Compiles all TypeScript to JavaScript and places in the `./dist` directory
+* start:docker - Starts the docker containers
+* build:start:docker - Builds the docker containers and then starts them
+* start - Starts the node application (Used inside Docker container)
+* watch - Starts `tsc-watch`.
+Will reload the node application when changes are made in the `./src` directory (Used inside Docker container)
+* stop:docker - Stops all docker containers

+## Getting started - Development

+Below are the steps required to get started developing your application.

+### Initial Process

+* Ensure dependencies are installed (node.js and Docker)
+* Clone this repository to your local machine
+* Create your `.env` file with appropriate values (See the Environment Variables section)
+* run `npm install`
+* run `npm run build`
+* run `npm run build:start:docker`

+This will create 3 docker containers:

+* redis - Redis server for user session storage and pub/sub
+	* Exposes port `REDIS_PORT` to Docker and the Local environment
+* orientdb - Orient DB instance with a Person vertex
+	* Exposes port `DB_STUDIO_PORT` (OrientDb Studio) and `DB_PORT` to Docker and the Local environment
+* express-auth-boilerplate - This project
+	* Exposes port defined in the `WEB_LOCAL_PORT` environment variable to the local environment and `WEB_PORT` to Docker

-## Environment Variables
+### Environment Variables

-After cloning this repository you will find a `.env.default` file.
+After cloning this repository you will find the `.env.default` file.
 Copy this file to `.env` and provide values for the properties. *DO NOT* commit your `.env` file to the repository.
 This file contains sensitive information that we do not want made available to the public.

+* NODE_ENV - The node environment to use.
+Valid values are "development" and "production"
 * DB_HOST - host name for the orientDB container
 * DB_USER - User name for using the database
 * DB_PASSWORD - Password for the _DB_USER_